 Keep an open mind.
 Cancer treatments can change your sense of smell and taste for a while.
 Maybe you get a bitter, metallic taste with some foods.
 To solve this, try plastic silverware rather than metal.
 Choose frozen or fresh vegetables and fruit over canned.
 Try foods you’ve never eaten before, so you won’t notice if they taste “off.”

 Get help from an expert.
 Ask your doctor about seeing a registered dietitian.
-She can make an eating plan, suggest vitamins and supplements, and help you deal with side effects.
+They can make an eating plan, suggest vitamins and supplements, and help you deal with side effects.